harshal2802/ProcessNewYorkTimesCOVID19Data/README.md

 Following operations are executed as a part of this function:

 - generate fips code: combine "STATE" and "COUNTY" columns to generate fips code
-- typecast POPESTIMATE2019: typecast "POPESTIMATE2019" as integer
+- typecast POPESTIMATE2019: typecast "POPESTIMATE2019" as float

 <!-- combine_data -->